Negru-Diana/Java-MAP/Pagina_de_profil - FACULTATIV/README.md

 -  **Event Handling**: Users can modify their information (e.g., updating their bio or email) through interactive buttons, which trigger specific ActionListeners for updates.

 ## 🌟 Key Features
--  **Dual GUI Implementation**: Demonstrates both JavaFX and Java Swing, showcasing the versatility of Java in building user interfaces.
+-  **Dual GUI Implementation**: Demonstrates both *JavaFX* and *Java Swing*, showcasing the versatility of Java in building user interfaces.

 -  **Dynamic Data Loading**: Loads and displays user profiles and images from external files.

 -  **Profile Picture Integration**: Enhances user personalization by displaying a profile picture along with other profile details.

--  **Profile Picture as Circle (Java Swing)**: Adds a circular profile picture for a modern and stylish look using Graphics2D for image manipulation.
+-  **Profile Picture as Circle (Java Swing)**: Adds a circular profile picture for a modern and stylish look using *Graphics2D* for image manipulation.

 -  **User-Friendly Interface**: Offers a clean, intuitive interface, making it easy for users to navigate and interact with their profile.

--  **Event-Driven Interactions**: Implements ActionListeners for smooth, responsive buttons and actions.
+-  **Event-Driven Interactions**: Implements *ActionListeners* for smooth, responsive buttons and actions.

--  **Modular & Scalable**: Follows modular design principles, making it easy to maintain and scale for future improvements.
+-  **Modular & Scalable**: Follows *modular design principles*, making it easy to maintain and scale for future improvements.

 ## 🛠️ Technical Highlights
 -  💻 **Language**: Java